Smattr/rumur/doc/internals-reference-counted-pointers.rst

 Implementation of Atomic Updates
 --------------------------------
 Both ``refcounted_ptr_get`` and ``refcounted_ptr_put`` need to operate atomically on the pointer they are affecting.
-This is straightforward for put that only needs to atomically decrement the reference count, but get needs to read the pointer and the count atomically while incrementing the count.

 To achieve this, we use a double-word compare-exchange operation.
 First we read the entire structure atomically.
-We then extract the pointer value and increment the count in the local copy we have.
+We then extract the pointer value and increment/decrement the count in the local copy we have.
 Finally we use an atomic compare-exchange to write the changes back to the original structure.
 This relies on platform support for atomic double-word compare-exchange.
 For example, on x86-64 this involves a ``CMPXCHG16B`` instruction.